Jack-Anstey/Spotify-Scraper/README.md

 ## How To Use

-Have a .csv in the same folder as this code entiled `output.csv` with the same columns labled `song` and `artist` respectively.
+Have a .csv in the same folder as this code entiled `input.csv` with the same columns labled `song` and `artist` respectively.
 Input your `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET` in `secrets.py`, and then run!
 A file `output.csv` will be created when finished that will contain tons of interesting information about the songs that you requested.